Excel VBA Resize

 Sub Example1() Range("A1").Resize(RowSize:=2, ColumnSize:=2).Select End Sub

-Step 6: Run the Code by hitting F5 or the Run button. and see the result in worksheet 1.
+Step 6: Run the Code by hitting F5 or the Run button and see the result in worksheet 1.

 Example #2

 In the above example, we have used the same number of rows and columns for the range.
-Let us try a different approach and use different selection such as row size to be 3 and column size to be 2.
+Let us try a different approach and use diverse selection such as row size to be 3 and column size to be 2.
 For this, follow the below steps:

-Step 1: We can use the same module and begin with our subprocedure for the second example.
+Step 1: We can use the same Module and begin with our sub-procedure for the second example.

 Code: